 The second part of the exhibit, entitled “Current Directions,” features contemporary electronic literature artists who have produced narratives, poetry, drama, and essays via physical computing technologies, augmented reality, social media, mobile media and other innovative approaches.
 It is the curators’ contention that just as hypertext authoring systems like Storyspace and Hypercard were seen as new technologies that allowed for highly experimental writing in the 1980s (See Bolter, Writing Space, 1st Ed., p.
 23), these contemporary technologies also lend themselves for compelling literary work.

-1. Physical Computing
+Station 6.
+Physical Computing

-Josh Tanenbaum and Karen Tanenbaum: The Reading Glove
+Theresa Tanenbaum and Karen Tanenbaum: The Reading Glove